codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## Gitlab

+For the **OAuth2 method** you only need to enable private repository access, enter a name for your connection and click *Save*.
+Then accept the permissions dialog.
+This is the easiest and recommended way to integrate Gitlab.
+Notice that if you used Gitlab when you [created your Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/), this integration is already setup for you.

-For Gitlab you need:
+For the **Access Key** method you need:

 * a friendly name for the git context.
 It can be anything you want
-* an access token
+* an access token/key

 To create an access token, go to your Gitlab *settings* and select the *Access tokens* options.